When you begin taking control of your money and reading about personal finance, you may come across finance terminology you aren’t familiar with.

 - Preferred Stock – A stock that is a mix of equity and debt in a company.
 It has different features than common stock such as it is higher in the order of repayments in the case of bankruptcy and holders do not have voting rights.

-- Prime Rate – A favorably low-interest-rate the most creditworthy borrowers are offered.
+- Prime Rate – A favorably low-interest-rate the most creditworthy borrowers receive.

 - Principal – The original amount of money invested or borrowed.
 You then pay or receive interest based on the principal amount.